gitlabhq/gitlabhq/doc/ci/variables/README.md

       - $STAGING
 ```

-Each provided variables expression is going to be evaluated before creating
+Each expression provided is going to be evaluated before creating a pipeline.
-a pipeline.

 If any of the conditions in `variables` evaluates to truth when using `only`,
 a new job is going to be created.
 If any of the expressions evaluates to truth
 when `except` is being used, a job is not going to be created.

-This follows usual rules for `only` / `except` policies.
+This follows usual rules for [`only` / `except` policies][builds-policies].

 ### Supported syntax

-Below you can find currently supported syntax reference:
+Below you can find supported syntax reference:

 1. Equality matching using a string

-    Example: `$VARIABLE == "some value"`
+    > Example: `$VARIABLE == "some value"`

     You can use equality operator `==` to compare a variable content to a
     string.
 We support both, double quotes and single quotes to define a string